ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 ## Bootstrapping an application using a standalone component

-An Angular application can be bootstrapped without any `NgModule` by using a standalone component as the application's root component.
+An Angular Classicapplication can be bootstrapped without any `NgModule` by using a standalone component as the application's root component.
 This is done using the `bootstrapApplication` API:

 ```ts
 // in the main.ts file